Food Blog Mohamushkil-a bong foodie's quest about best foods in India

 written by Indrajit Lahiri September 4, 2015

-I keep travelling- mostly for business- paapi pet ka sawal hain….
-And, this time I was having a day’s time in hand while travelling to Hyderabad (Secunderabad nowadays).
+I keep traveling- mostly for business- paapi pet ka sawal hain….
+And, this time I was having a day’s time in hand while traveling to Hyderabad (Secunderabad nowadays).
 And, apart from those regular meals, this time I was determined that I have to visit the local Hyderabad food joints (at least some) no matter what.

 As soon as my Olacab dropped me near charminar, I had to walk a few meters to reach the actual spot.
 And being a full-time-foodie, the first thing that I saw was Nimrah Cafe- the biscuit shop.